RUSSIA: 32nd Jehovah's Witness criminal conviction

 Muslims who meet to study the works of late Turkish theologian Said Nursi also face prosecution under the Extremism Law, and in particular under Criminal Code Article 282.2, Parts 1 and 2 for "continuing the activities" of "Nurdzhular", a "banned extremist organisation" which Muslims in Russia deny exists.

 Lensk, Sakha Republic: Ivashin convictionOn 1 April, at the end of a trial lasting two months, Judge Zhanna Shmidt of Lensk District Court in Siberia's Sakha Region handed Igor Nikolayevich Ivashin (born 16 April 1976) a six-year suspended sentence.
 The verdict came in a case which has lasted more than two years from initial investigation to conviction.
-Prosecutors had requested that Ivashin be sentenced to seven years in a general-regime prison colony.
+Prosecutors had requested that Ivashin be sentenced to seven years in a general-regime prison camp.

 Should his appeal be unsuccessful and the verdict enter legal force, Ivashin will be on probation for three and a half years.
 If he is convicted of any other offence during this time – including any continued Jehovah's Witness activities – he may have to serve the full term in prison, as well as any sentence imposed for the later offence.